International Accounting Standard 40 - Investment Properties - REAL ESTATE INVESTMENT

 In some cases, an enterprise owns property that it leases to and is occupied by the parent or another subsidiary in the same group.
 This property cannot be classified as investment property in the consolidated financial statements that include both enterprises because it is owner-occupied property from the perspective of the group as a whole.
 However, from the perspective of the individual enterprise that owns it, the property is investment property if it meets the definition in paragraph 4.
 Therefore, the lessor will treat the property as investment property in its individual financial statements.

-RECOGNITION of investment properties
+Initial measurement of investment properties

 An investment property should be initially measured at cost.
 Costs associated with the transaction should be included in the initial measurement.